 Some very simple steps can prevent this condition from causing havoc in your life.
 Start early by breastfeeding babies for the first year.
 Don’t rush to introduce table food, especially eggs & cow’s milk too early.
 Food additives such as MSG, & soy proteins, can damage the intestinal flora.
 Organic foods are always preferred when possible.

 Probiotics (found in yogurt) reduce the growth of harmful bacteria and help control the immune system.
-The good news is that a deficiency of natural probiotics in one’s diet can be easily corrected with a supplemental probiotics.
+The good news is that a deficiency of natural probiotics in one’s diet can be easily corrected with high-quality, medical-grade probiotic supplements.

 If allergies are the cause of disease, the offending foods must be eliminated from the diet for 3 to 6 months.
 A variety of foods in the diet will help prevent food allergies.
 Those whose diets are repetitive end up developing allergies to those foods that are eaten day in and ay out.
 Unfortunately, we don’t get all of our nutrients from the food we eat in America today.
 Everyone should take a good quality multivitamin, mineral & antioxidant supplement.